 You can manage your business end to end with one integrated system – no more juggling Microsoft Excel spreadsheets and wasting time with manual processes – and, importantly, you will be able to report with accuracy, drilling down to the finer details of your entity management.

-Blueprint OneWorld’s entity management software provides assurance, expertise and security to company secretaries and the whole compliance team.
-Learn more about our software and schedule a demo to see how Blueprint OneWorld can help you ditch the complications of Microsoft Excel to elevate your entity management efforts.
+Diligent Entities, the #1 entity management software, provides assurance, expertise and security to company secretaries and the whole compliance team.
+Learn more about our software and schedule a demo to see how Diligent Entities can help you ditch the complications of Microsoft Excel to elevate your entity management efforts.